Steel is a major commodity in the Global Economy, and the factors that influence steel prices are often complex.

 The price of steel is subject to price fluctuations from weather phenomena.

-If it is hurricane season, or a bad storm damages a barge that is shipping steel between countries, prices will reflect these weather changes.
+If a natural disaster or a bad storm damages a barge that is shipping steel between countries, prices will reflect these weather changes.

 The more arduous the journey, the higher the cost to ship.